2023 Read with Jenna Book Club List: The Best Books Ranked

 Remarkably Bright Creatures

+I haven’t read a novel with as much heart as this one in quite some time.
 Elderly, recently widowed Tova loves her job cleaning the aquarium in town in the quiet of the night, especially because of her fondness for Marcellus, the octopus.
 She finds solace in the aquarium as it makes her feel closer to her son, Erik – a marine life lover – who disappeared on a boat when he was 18.

-But when she hurts herself and is unable to return to work at full capacity, she grows close with her replacement, Cameron, a young man newly arrived in town looking for his birth mother.
+But when she hurts herself and is unable to return to work at full capacity, she grows close with her replacement, Cameron, a young man who newly arrived in town looking for his birth mother.

-Meanwhile, Marcellus knows what really happened to Erik and he wants to help Tova find the closure she needs.
+Meanwhile, Marcellus knows what happened to Erik and he wants to help Tova find the closure she needs.
 His narration is interspersed with Tova and Cameron’s for a story that is compelling, heartwarming, and utterly unique.

 Black Cake